RNstu08/RAG_chatbot/phases/1_phase1_READme.md

             - Cost-effective: No API call costs for generation.
             Privacy: Data (prompts and generated text) stays on your local machine.
             - Control & Flexibility: Allows experimentation with various open-source models.
 Many models are highly capable.
-            Offline Capability: Can work without an internet connection once models are downloaded.
+            - Offline Capability: Can work without an internet connection once models are downloaded.
             - OpenAI-Compatible API: Ollama provides a local server endpoint that mimics the OpenAI API structure.
 This means we can often use the openai Python library with minimal changes, simply by redirecting it to our local Ollama URL.
-This is a huge advantage for development and aligns with the skills Coeo might look for (interfacing with RESTful AI services).
+This is a huge advantage for development (interfacing with RESTful AI services).
-        * *Alternatives*: Directly using Hugging Face transformers library for local models (more complex setup), other local LLM runners (like LM Studio), or cloud-based APIs (OpenAI, Google Gemini API, Azure OpenAI – these would involve costs or free tier limitations).
+        * *Alternatives*: Directly using `Hugging Face transformers library` for local models (more complex setup), other local LLM runners (like LM Studio), or cloud-based APIs (OpenAI, Google Gemini API, Azure OpenAI – these would involve costs or free tier limitations).
     * **Embedding Model: Sentence-Transformers (e.g., `all-MiniLM-L6-v2` or `nomic-embed-text` if run via Ollama)**
         * *Why:* Good quality, runs locally, easy to use for creating document embeddings for RAG. `sentence-transformers` is a widely used Python library.
 Some embedding models can also be served via Ollama, which offers another integration path.
 We'll likely start with `sentence-transformers` directly in Python for simplicity.
         * *Alternatives:* OpenAI Embeddings API (ada-002), other open-source embedding models.